 Female Sexual Pain Workshops

-The Female Sexual Pain Workshop lectured by Eileen Lavis will be organised by The Australian Physiotherapy Association in 2019.
+The Female Sexual Pain Workshop lectured by Eileen Lavis will be organized by The Australian Physiotherapy Association in 2020.

 Please find below information about the workshop.